gmc-code/PC-Python/docs/pillow/Pillow_introduction.rst

 | See: https://pypi.org/project/Pillow/
 | See documentation at: https://pillow.readthedocs.io/en/stable/
 | You can use the library to create thumbnails, convert between file formats, print images.
-| The library contains basic image processing functionality, including point operations, and colour space conversions.
-| The library also supports image resizing, rotation and transforms.
+| The library contains basic image processing, image resizing, rotation and transforms.

 ----